SonaliKayal/Customer-Behavior-Analysis/README.md

 ✅ Data Analysis (SQL): Simulate business transactions, and run queries to extract insights on customer segments, loyalty, and purchase drivers.

-✅ Visualization & Insights (Power BI): Build an interactive dashboard that highlights key patterns and trends, enabling stakeholders to make data-driven decisions.
+✅ Visualization & Insights (Power BI): Build an interactive dashboards that highlights key patterns and trends, enabling stakeholders to make data-driven decisions.

 ✅ Report and Presentation: Write a clear project report summarizing your key findings and business recommendations.
 Prepare a presentation that visually communicates insights and actionable recommendations to stakeholders.